|

 roller belts usually last longer than lineshaft belts.

-many factors that
+There are many factors that determine

-the life-span of a belt, including operating
+the life-span of a belt, including operating schedule

 (shifts per week), duty cycle, belt type, belt length, belt thickness,

-belt durometer, belt stretch,
+belt durometer, belt stretch, belt speed,

 pulley or roller size, pulley or